Academics

 About

-Join us for a Brooklyn College Presidential Lecture Series event.
-The evening will include a fireside chat with Brooklyn College President Michelle J. Anderson and Patrick Gaspard, president and chief executive officer of the Center for American Progress and chief executive officer of the Center for American Progress Action Fund.
-The conversation will focus on his career trajectory, international relations, and the building of a more equitable world by investing in democracy, healthcare equity, and social justice.
+The evening included a fireside chat with Brooklyn College President Michelle J. Anderson and Patrick Gaspard, president and chief executive officer of the Center for American Progress and chief executive officer of the Center for American Progress Action Fund.
+The conversation focused on his career trajectory, international relations, and the building of a more equitable world by investing in democracy, healthcare equity, and social justice.

 In partnership with the Martin Mendelsohn ’63 and Syma R. Mendelsohn ’64 Lectureship in International Relations.